 What is a dynamic IP address?

-A dynamic IP address is an address that changes, sometimes frequently.
-Dynamic IP addresses are often more common than their static counterparts and are typically the default type of address assigned to most devices.
+A dynamic IP address changes, sometimes frequently.
+They are often more common than their static counterparts and are typically the default type of address assigned to most devices.

 Many networks assign devices with dynamic IP addresses because it’s easier.
 It could also be more secure.
 Each network typically draws from a pool of IP addresses and assigns devices with an available option if they connect.

 Your computer, phone, tablet, refrigerator, Bluetooth speaker, and other devices could all have dynamic addresses assigned by your network router.
-And adding a new device to the network would automatically give it a dynamic address that’s different from other devices.
+Adding a new device to the network would automatically give it a dynamic address different from other devices.

 Dynamic IP address pros